 |Cut Size||12″x2'||With Mat: 12"x2'|

 Now, let's get into the nitty-gritty of what these two Cricut cutting machines are all about.

 The Cricut Maker 3 is a smarter version of the Cricut maker.
 What I mean by that is that you can cut materials on a mat, or use Cricut smart materials and you can cut smart materials off a mat.

 Which of the 2 Cutting Machines Use SVGs?

 The full line of Cricut cutting machines use SVGs and other cut files, for instance.
-You just upload the images to Cricut Design Space, follow the prompts to tell the software what you want to do and the software will then turn your files into precise cutting lines, draw lines or printing lines that are perfect for sewing patterns, cut and emboss paper projects, or vinyl lettering and designs.
+You just upload the images to Cricut Design Space, follow the prompts to tell the software what you want to do and the software will then turn your files into precise cutting lines, draw lines or printing lines that are perfect for sewing patterns, cutting, and emboss paper projects, or vinyl lettering and designs.

-Whether you’re drawing the files or buying them elsewhere, the Cricut machines can use SVGs, JPGs, PNGs and more.
-Which one you select will help determine the project type – but that’s a whole different discussion.
+Whether you're drawing the files or buying them elsewhere, the Cricut machines can use SVGs, JPGs, PNGs, and more.
+Which one you select will help determine the project type - but that's a whole different discussion.

 In the meantime, if you need some ideas or a free SVG to get your creative juices flowing, you can check out my library here.

 You can also make your own designs in Cricut Design Space, with new capabilities they seem to always be adding to it.

 What are the Materials That the Cricut Maker Cutting Machines Can Cut?